tapfortap/Documentation/plugins/titanium.md

 - 2.2.0 and up

 #### iPhone
-- And OSX machine running at least Lion (10.7)
+- And OS X machine running at least Lion (10.7)
 - iOS 6.0 SDK

 ## Integration